marco-m/lanterna/README.md

 then you can use `lanterna` to get the current IP address of the host and thus you will always be able to connect to it.

+Once configured to run as a service, it will send a message each 24h.

 # Usage

 ```